fbpx

 Before your commercial vehicles are allowed to pull cargo, you need to have a USDOT number, also you need to have the company's registered name decals on your vehicle.
 Radio Frequency Identification tags also should be displayed on your windshield.

-Don’t forget your license plates or International Registration Plates if you plan to operate across multiple states.
+Don’t forget your license plates or International Registration Plates if you plan to operate across multiple countries.

 Step 9: Hiring and Retaining Drivers